Gregory4321/ciao-down/README.md

     * As a user, I want to be able to navigate through the entire site, comfortably and securely.
     * As a user, I want to be able to easily search for recipes by name or ingredients.
     * As a user, I want to view the contents of recipes on the site.
-    * As a user, I want to have the possibility of printing a recipe.
     * As a user, I want to be able to register/sign-up and create my own account on the site.

 * Registered User: